maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 Basic skeleton import of STACK 2 questions and storage in the database.
 Teacher can create a question version and attempt this from the database, with no caching.

+1. Get this plumbed together without any validation.

 ## Milestone 3.

 Reinstate the dynamic cache and make it work with one Moodle behaviour.
 At this point we should be able to include a STACK question into a moodle quiz, for demonstration and testing purposes.